-5.1.
-NHS England and NHS Improvement
+4.1 NHS England and NHS Improvement

-- 5.2.
-National LeDeR team The national LeDeR team is employed by NHS England and NHS Improvement.
-The team helps to support IBCs (and in future ICSs) to complete LeDeR reviews and use the information to change and improve the way they provide services in their local area.
+- 4.1.1 National LeDeR team The national LeDeR team is employed by NHS England and NHS Improvement.
+The team helps to support CCGs (and in future ICSs) to complete LeDeR reviews and use the information to change and improve the way they provide services in their local area.
 They also help local systems to learn from one another so that learning and good practice can be spread across the country.
 They are responsible for making sure that there is an academic partner to support the programme and a web platform is commissioned to help reviewers complete reviews.
-(Further detail can be found in the National LeDeR Policy Page 34) - 5.3.
+(Further detail can be found in the National LeDeR Policy Page 34) - 4.1.2.
 Regional coordinators There are 7 NHS England and NHS Improvement regional Learning Disability and autism programme teams across the country.
 A regional coordinator from each region sits in these teams and provides oversight for LeDeR.
 Regional coordinators provide operational support for local area contacts (LACs) and reviewer teams, and act as a point of escalation where issues cannot be resolved locally.
 Further detail can be found in the National LeDeR Policy Page 32)

-5.4.
-Diagram 1 - National programme Structures
+4.1.3.
+Diagram 1 - National programme Structure

-5.6.
-ICB Responsible Directors
+4.2 ICB Responsible Directors

-- 5.7.
 Joint Director responsibility for the programme is held by Director of Nursing and Quality and Director of Integrated Commissioning hold Director-level responsibility for the LeDeR programme within Gloucestershire.
-The Directors assign the day-to-day operational management of the programme to the Local Area Contact. - 5.8.
-The Directors have delegated the role of Chair of the Gloucestershire LeDeR Governance Steering group to the Clinical Commissioning Group Deputy Director of Nursing.
+The Directors assign the day-to-day operational management of the programme to the Local Area Contact.

+The Directors have delegated the role of Chair of the Gloucestershire LeDeR Governance Steering group to the Clinical Commissioning Group Deputy Director of Nursing and Quality.

-5.9.
-Local Area Contact
+4.3 Local Area Contact

-- 5.10.
 The Local Area Contact (LAC) is the link between local system and the regional and national LeDeR programme.
 There is an expectation that the LAC will be a member of the the South West regional operational Group and the South West Action from Learning Group.
 Further detail on the role of the LAC can be found in the National Policy page 24.
-In summary the LAC role is to work in partnership with the LeDeR programme team and is responsible for: - receiving notifications of deaths; - allocating cases to local reviewers; - providing advice and support for local reviewers as necessary;
+In summary the LAC role is to work in partnership with the LeDeR programme team and is responsible for:

+Jyra inine team and is responsible for. receiving notifications of deaths; allocating cases to local reviewers; providing advice and support for local reviewers as necessary; monitoring the progress and completion of reviews to ensure that they are of a consistent standard and completed in a timely and comprehensive way:

-- monitoring the progress and completion of reviews to ensure that they are of a consistent standard and completed in a timely and comprehensive way; - organising and chairing the LeDeR Quality Assurance and Governance Panel; preparing papers and keeping a record of decisions and recommendations in agreement with the panel members.. - Signing off completed reviews on the national database - Attending the quarterly LeDeR Governance and Steering Group; preparing papers and keeping a record of actions - anonymising and collating learning points and recommendations through an action tracker and Learning into Action Subgroup. - 5.11.
-Within Gloucestershire, the role of the Local Area Contact is held by the Outcome Manager: Learning Disabilities Health (Integrated Disabilities Commissioning).
+- organising and chairing the LeDeR Quality Assurance and Governance Panel; preparing papers and keeping a record of decisions and recommendations in agreement with the panel members..
+Signing off completed reviews on the national database Attending the quarterly LeDeR Governance and Steering Group; preparing papers and keeping a record of actions anonymising and collating learning points and recommendations through an action tracker and Learning into Action Subgroup. - 4.4 Within Gloucestershire, the role of the Local Area Contact is held by the Outcome Manager: Learning Disabilities Health (Integrated Disabilities Commissioning).

-5.12.
-Local Reviewers
+4.5 Local Reviewers